marisarpo/horizons-week02/day2/1_responsive/README.md

 vertical, 20px horizontal padding

-Take a look at these screenshots to see what this should look like in the Chrome Developer Tools--you should be able to see the exact same thing on the live site!
+Take a look at these screenshots to see what this should look like in the Chrome Developer Tools.
+By now you should be very comfortable doing this sort of in-line analysis using the Developer Tools.

 - [small (mobile) view][small]
 - [medium (tablet) view][med]